Catholic Customs

 The central days of Carnival are the three days preceding Ash Wednesday, commonly known as Shrovetide.
 The term Shrovetide comes from the word shrive which means to confess, because it was on these days that the people went to confession to clean their souls for Lent .
 The purpose of the days was to make oneself pure and ready for Lent.

 All celebrations of Catholic Carnival in the various countries had song, dance, marvelous costumes, parades, theatrical programs performed by men, horse and boat races and special food.
 The spirit of the people was reflected in the different and fantastic handmade masks worn by townspeople who portrayed various popular characters.
+At times, “Lent” would appear under the guise of a thin man and gain the victory after doing battle with the fat “Carnival”.

-Nearly every Carnival celebration in every country had a figure who was the symbol of the season.
+that was the symbol of the season with a distinct name and costume.
 In some places it was King Carnival; in others it was a jester.
-Every region and country have their own names and costumes for these characters.
 These characters, in effigy form, are typically burned at the end of Carnival, often after a mock trial and guilty verdict with elaborately dressed masked judges.

 In Bearn, France, this ceremony is carefully detailed in Frederic Rivares's Chansons et Airs Populaires: “At a fixed hour, which has been loudly announced beforehand, a crowd of masks throng in a theatre prepared the previous day.
 The judges take their seats, the advocates are at their posts.